DhanushGowda26/AWS-Resource-Tracker/README.md

 The line  `0 18 * * 1 /path/to/aws_resource_tracker.sh` is an example of a cron job entry in the crontab file.
 Let's break down what each field represents:

 0: The minute field.
-In this case, it is set to 0, indicating the cron job will run at the start of the hour.
+In this case, it is set to 0, indicating the cron job will run at the start of the hour.<br>
 18: The hour field.
-It is set to 18, representing 6 PM in a 24-hour format.
+It is set to 18, representing 6 PM in a 24-hour format.<br>
 *: The day-of-the-month field.
-It is set to *, meaning any day of the month.
+It is set to *, meaning any day of the month.<br>
 *: The month field.
-It is also set to *, indicating any month.
+It is also set to *, indicating any month.<br>
 1: The day-of-the-week field.
 Here, it is set to 1, representing Monday.

 Now, the `aws_resource_status.sh` script will be executed automatically at the specified time, updating the `aws_resource_tracker` file with the latest resource status.